A deep look at the performance of all the most popular memory cards tested in the Panasonic S1H.

 This chart shows how fast each card performed in the Panasonic S1H.

-The Method – A sequence of burst shots was taken until the buffer was full.
-The time for the sequence start to the time the buffer cleared was recorded and calculated against how much data was shot.
+The Method—A burst shot sequence was taken until the buffer was full.
+The time from the start of the sequence to the time the buffer cleared was recorded and calculated against the amount of data shot.
 In this case, I did each test four times.

-For testing video, I let each card record for at least five minutes.
+I let each card record for at least five minutes for the testing video.
 Some cards that historically give Panasonic cameras issues (like the Lexar 1000X) I let record longer.

-All UHS-II memory cards were able to record at 400Mbps for 5 minutes without any issue or any buffer warnings but not a single UHS-I card passed the test.
+All UHS-II memory cards could record at 400Mbps for 5 minutes without any issues or any buffer warnings, but not a single UHS-I card passed the test.

 Speed Chart